blues/sparrow-reference-web-app/README.md

 ## Testing

-The Sparrow starter contains both unit and end-to-end tests to help ensure the project runs as intended.
+The Sparrow starter contains both unit and end-to-end tests to ensure the project continues to work as intended.

 ### Testing with Jest